Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: Does Article 3, Section 18984.10 allow a jurisdiction to enter into common areas of a multifamily complex to verify that the property has organics service or not?

-This section does not prohibit or authorize a jurisdiction to enter a common area.
 The regulations do not provide new authority to enter a private living space.
 If a jurisdiction currently inspects common areas, they are doing so under existing authority, which these regulations do not inhibit.

 Q: Will the regulations address exemptions for multifamily dwellings or commercial businesses that don’t have space for organic waste collection containers?

 Article 3, Section 18984.11(a)(2) allows a jurisdiction to provide physical space waivers, which waives a commercial business’ or property owner’s obligation to comply with some or all of the organic waste collection service requirements (see Article 3, Sections 18984.11(a)(2), 18984.1(a), and 18984.2).
 Jurisdictions are not required to provide waivers.
 To provide this waiver, the commercial business or property owner is required to provide documentation, or the jurisdiction must have evidence from its staff, a hauler, licensed architect, or licensed engineer, that demonstrates that the premises lack adequate space for containers.

 The purpose of this section is to authorize jurisdictions to waive a commercial business or commercial property owner with legitimate space constraints from some or all of the requirements in Article 3, particularly the obligation to provide an organic waste collection container.
 During the regulatory process, CalRecycle designed these waivers based upon jurisdictions that currently authorize this type of waiver.
 There are very few businesses that can demonstrate the existence of space constraints that cannot be addressed, and therefore few of these waivers would be issued.